APURVAMOGAL24/RetailPulse-Store-Sales-Analytics-Dashboard/README.md

 ---

+## 🚀 How to Use
+1. Clone or download this repository
+2. Open the `.pbip` file in Power BI Desktop
+3. Ensure `Report` and `SemanticModel` folders are present
+4. Refresh data if needed

+---

 ## 🚀 Conclusion
 RetailPulse enables stakeholders to gain actionable insights into sales performance, optimize product strategies, and improve overall profitability using interactive visual analytics.